Home Photos Galleries Website Design Map of Isle Madame

 Wood Projects

-Here is a bit of history:
+A bit of history:

 Arichat was first settled in the early 1700s.
 In 1713, a permanent settlement now known as Arichat was established beginning the rapid economic rise of Isle Madame.
-In 1752, the population of the island totaled 125 people of French, English, and Irish descent and Arichat Harbour was becoming an international trading port by 1801.

-Arichat itself had a population of 1,520 people and 192 ships, making Isle Madame a major trading and business center.
 The growth of the island persisted through the 1830s when the population of Arichat surpassed 2,000 and continued on until it peaked around the time of Confederation.

-Today, Isle Madame has been significantly affected by the collapse of the fishery.
-Residents of the island, however, refuse to give up.
 A new spirit of community cooperation in economic and social development has rekindled the enthusiasm of island residents, bringing renewed faith in the community’s future.

-This site is locally owned and maintained
+- This site is locally owned and maintained

-Photos on this site are not to be used without permission!
+- Photos on this site are not to be used without permission!

-Comment and feedback to Webmaster. © 2009
+- Comments and feedback to Webmaster © 2000

 HOME | CONTACT